-In addition to growing a healthy food that people love, the California almond community is dedicated to producing an economically, environmentally and socially responsible crop for California.
-Recognizing our local role in California agriculture and global role as a powerhouse in almond production, we're working to grow almonds in better, safer and healthier ways, protecting our communities and the environment.
+In addition to growing a healthy food that people love, the California almond community is working to grow almonds in better, safer and healthier ways, protecting our communities and the environment.

-The Almond Orchard 2025 Goals are the latest way the California almond community is committed to continuous improvement.
+The Almond Orchard 2025 Goals build off decades of previous achievements and are a tangible example of the California almond community's commitment to continuous improvement.

 FURTHER REDUCING THE WATER USED TO GROW ALMONDS